 - E-commerce transcends the geographical and time limits

 However, e-commerce in China could involve counterfeiting, so yoga clothes and equipment brands need to be careful and monitor electronic stores that are not entitled to sell their clothes and equipment.

 Cross-border e-commerce platforms could be another interesting option

-For brands that want to test water before a full investment in China, cross-border e-commerce is a good option, as Chinese consumers often try to buy authentic, high-quality products from abroad through cross-border e-commerce.
+For brands that want to test the water before a full investment in China, cross-border e-commerce is a good option, as Chinese consumers often try to buy authentic, high-quality products from abroad through cross-border e-commerce.

 How to reach Chinese consumers and create branding in China?

-Although e-commerce is an excellent solution to sell your yoga products in China, without an adequate branding construction and an adequate marketing campaign on Chinese digital channels, you will not see your efforts on these sales platform.
+Although e-commerce is an excellent solution to sell your yoga products in China, without an adequate branding construction and an adequate marketing campaign on Chinese digital channels, you will not see your efforts on these sales platforms.
 Why?

 It’s simple, branding is everything in China.
 If you are not known in the Chinese market, then the Chinese are unlikely to buy your products.
 So, the question arises: how to create branding in China?

 First of all, companies in this sector need to know that localization is necessary to be successful in China.
 During their marketing and promotion campaigns, companies must adapt their content to local culture and must use local digital channels which are completely different from Western ones.